-Arabica takes about seven years to fully mature.
-It grows best at higher elevations, but it can also be grown at sea level.
+Arabica coffee takes about seven years to fully mature.
+It grows best at higher elevations but can also be grown at sea level.
 The plant can withstand cold temperatures but not frost.
 The arabica plant produces small, white, highly fragrant flowers two to four years after planting.
 The sweet fragrance is reminiscent of the sweet scent of jasmine flowers.

 Arabica coffee is also known as tea coffee.
 Here is a favorite Western drink of the person, partial for its mild taste, not bitter, partisan for its specific aroma.

 Arabica is grown at an altitude of 800m and above; the climate is in harmony with the temperature from 15-24 degrees Celsius, raised on the element in Brazil.